learn-co-curriculum/dsc-phase-3-project-v2-3/README.md

 Please start by reviewing the contents of this project description.
 If you have any questions, please ask your instructor ASAP.

-Next, select a dataset and business problem.
+Once you are ready to begin the project, you will need to complete the Project Proposal.

 Recall that more information is available in [Phase 3 Project - Choosing a Dataset](https://github.com/learn-co-curriculum/dsc-phase-3-choosing-a-dataset).

 To get started with project development, create a new repository on GitHub.
 For this project, we recommend that you do not fork the template repository, but rather that you make a new repository from scratch, starting by going to [github.com/new](https://github.com/new).